ibexa/documentation-developer/docs/guide/search/extend_solr.md

 ## Document field mappers

-!!! note

-    Document field mappers are available since Solr bundle version 1.2.

 You can use document field mappers to index additional data in the search engine.

-The additional data can come from external sources (for example, a Personalization service), or from internal ones.
+The additional data can come from external sources (for example, the [Personalization service](../personalization/personalization.md)), or from internal ones.
 An example of indexing internal data is indexing data through the Location hierarchy: from the parent Location to the child Location, or indexing child data on the parent Location.
 You can use this to find the content with full-text search, or to simplify a search